 - Undergraduate applicants must be UMBC degree-seeking students, and must submit an unofficial UMBC transcript indicating that they will have earned at least 100 undergraduate credits by the end of the spring 2018 semester.
 Credits can include transfer credit from other institutions.

 - Graduate applicants must show that they will have earned at least 23 graduate credits by the end of the spring 2018 semester.

 - Your transcript must indicate that your UMBC cumulative grade point average is 3.20 or higher.

 - You must have a current FAFSA form on file with the UMBC Office of Financial Aid, or provide written documentation on the application explaining why you have not filed a FAFSA form.

 - Applications that do not meet the minimum qualifications and requirements are not considered by the Scholarship Review Committee.
 Scholarships are competitively awarded, so meeting the minimum qualifications does not guarantee a scholarship.

 Submit scholarship application

-- The deadline to apply for the summer session scholarship is May 4.
+- The deadline to apply for the summer session scholarship was May 4.

 - All decisions of the scholarship review committee are final.
-Scholarship results will be sent to each applicant via email no later than May 11.
+Scholarship results have been emailed.

 If you received a federal Pell Grant during the Fall 2017 and/or Spring 2018 semesters, you may be